Wolves and Wolfdogs bond very strongly with their families. When their lives are disrupted, it

 children and others are not, and we are always reluctant to place them in homes with small children and

 infants.
-Even some calm wolfdogs do not do good around children, since children have a tenancy to want to climb
+Even some calm wolfdogs do not do good around children since children have a tenancy to want to

-on them and give them too much of the wrong [excited] type of attention.
-Many northern-breed dogs do not like
+hug them and give them too much of the wrong [excited] type of attention.
+Many northern-breed dogs do not

-to have a person's face in their face and may react with a warning growl, nip or snap.
-This is not
+like to have someone's face in their face and may react with a warning growl, nip or snap.
+This is

-considered aggressive behavior - remember, dogs talk with their teeth!
-And they are trying to say "back
+not considered aggressive behavior - remember, dogs talk with their teeth!
+And they are trying to

 - Diet - Wolfdogs require a highly-nutritious diet of

-mostly raw meat, some veggies, and quality kibble [dry food].
-Many High-Content Wolfdogs and pure Wolves will
+mostly raw meat, some veggies, and some cooked meat.
+Many High-Content Wolfdogs and pure Wolves will not eat or